sunflowerdeath/gnoll/README.md

 Check source code with [ESLint](https://eslint.org).

-Default config is based on `eslint-config-airbnb` config, with `eslint-config-prettier`, which removes all rules related to formatting and replaces them with rule that gives error when source code doesn't match autoformatted output from the Prettier.
+Default config is based on `eslint-config-airbnb` with addition of `eslint-config-prettier`, which removes all rules related to formatting and replaces them with rule that gives error when source code doesn't match autoformatted output from the Prettier.